All Episodes

 Now, we have libel laws.

-By the way, I like to see where the suit ultimately goes with our friend Lynn Wood, probably, you know, him and Charles Hart are by far, you know, standouts in terms of libel law, uh, malice, uh, Times v.
+Probably, you know, him and Charles Hart are by far, you know, standouts in terms of libel law, malice, Times v.
+Sullivan, Landmark case, which is, you know, it's a very high bar.

-Sullivan, Lammar case, which is, you know, it it's a very high bar if you're a public figure, they can pretty much say anything they want about you, just the way it is.
+If you're a public figure, they can pretty much say anything they want about you, just the way it is.

-Now, so it's interesting that it's NBC News, you know, apparently pushing, according to a Fox News.com article, that they're pushing and now facing intense backlash for influencing Google to punish these two conservative news sites.
+Now, so it's interesting that it's NBC News, you know, apparently pushing, according to a Foxnews.com article, that they're pushing and now facing intense backlash for influencing Google to punish these two conservative news sites.

-Now, we can also go through all the conspiracy theories of fake news CNN, right?
+Now, we can also go through all the conspiracy theories of fake news, CNN, right?

 You know, what about those lies that damage this country?